CharlieS540/MS1-Junior-Club/README.md

 This was a due to the class being set to col-sm-12.
 This was corrected by changing the class to col-12.

-* Fixed issue where html wasn't passing validation as a element was inside button element.
+* Fixed issue where HTML wasn't passing validation as an a element was inside button element.

 Moved the classes from the button element to the a element then removed button element.
-Moved all the atributes from .activity-schedule button in css into the .activity-schedule a and a:hover classes.
+Moved all the attributes from .activity-schedule button in CSS into the .activity-schedule a and a:hover classes.

 Below are the before and after screenshots: